yzernik/guides/ubuntu/thundroid_full.md

 At the moment, Bitcoin is more a *store of value* and not really suited for small everyday transactions.
 Truly decentralized blockchains are a scarce resource and cannot scale to accommodate all global transactions.
 If you think about it, it cannot be good practice to store every coffee purchase redundantly all over the world for all eternety.
 That would be like forcing everyone to download everyone elses emails as well.
 These limitations are a great motivator to build better technology on top of the Bitcoin blockchain to scale exponentially, as opposed to just making everything bigger for linear scaling.

 This is where the **Lightning Network** comes in.
 As one of several new blockchain “extensions”, its promise is to accommodate nearly unlimited transactions, with instant confirmation, minimal fees and increased privacy.
 It sounds almost too good to be true, but this technology is well researched, committed to the cypherpunk open-source ethos and leverages the solid underpinnings of Bitcoin.
-(Learn more: [bit.ly/2vWO8Yf](https://bit.ly/2vWO8Yf))
+(Learn more: [Bitcoin Magazine article series](https://bitcoinmagazine.com/articles/understanding-the-lightning-network-part-building-a-bidirectional-payment-channel-1464710791/))

 To preserve the decentralized nature of this monetary system, it is important that everybody has at least the possibility to run their own trustless Bitcoin node, preferably on cheap hardware like Odroid.